rsvim/rfc/1-TUI/3-Layout.md

 ![9](../images/1-TUI-3-Layout.9.drawio.svg)

-And there are a lot more CSS-style layouts!
+And there are a lot more CSS (include Flexbox) layouts!

 ### Summary